-Land Use Precinct 1 City Centre Precinct 1 Other Areas Precinct 2 Precinct 3 Precinct 4 Back-to-back and stacked townhouse without exclusive use of garage In high range (0-1.5 spaces/unit) In high range (0-1.5 spaces/unit) In high range (0-1.5 spaces/ unit) In high range (0-1.5 spaces/unit) In high range (0-2 spaces/unit) and driveway - Condominium Only Mississau bedrooms. uga's parking red quirements vary by the number of Back-to-back and stacked townhouse without exclusive use of garage and driveway - Rental Most municipa dwelling types. lities do not diffe rentiate betwee n a condominiu um and rental Apartment - Condominium Exceed high range (0-1.05 spaces/unit) Exceed high range (0-1.05 spaces/unit) Exceed high range (0-1.05 spaces/unit) Exceed high range (0-1.25 spaces/unit) Exceed high range (0-1.05 spaces/unit) Only Mississauga's and Toronto's parking requirements vary by the number of bedrooms.
-Apartment - Rental Most municipa dwelling types. lities do not diffe rentiate betwee n a condominiu um and rental Long Term Care Facility Most municipa lities do not prov ride a parking re equirement for t his use.
+Land Use Precinct 1 City Centre Precinct 1 Other Areas Precinct 2 Precinct 3 Precinct 4 Back-to-back and stacked townhouse without exclusive use of garage and driveway - Condominium - In high range (0-1.5 spaces/unit) uga's parking rec In high range (0-1.5 spaces/ unit) uirements vary In high range (0-1.5 spaces/unit) by the number In high range (0-2 spaces/unit) of Back-to-back and stacked townhouse without exclusive use of garage and driveway - Rental Most municipa bedrooms.
+Most municipalities do not differentiate between a condominium and rental dwelling types.
+Apartment - Condominium Exceed high range (0-1.05 spaces/unit) Exceed high range (0-1.05 spaces/unit) Exceed high range (0-1.05 spaces/unit) Exceed high range (0-1.25 spaces/unit) Exceed high range (0-1.05 spaces/unit) Only Mississauga's and Toronto's parking requirements vary by the number of bedrooms.
+Apartment - Rental Most municipalities do not differentiate between a condominium and rental dwelling types.
+Long Term Care Facility Most municipa lities do not prov ide a parking re equirement for t his use.
 Retirement Home Exceed high range (0-0.5 spaces/unit) Exceed high range (0-0.5 spaces/unit) Exceed high range (0-0.5 spaces/unit) In high range (0-0.5 spaces/unit) In high range (0-0.5 spaces/unit) Second Unit Mississauga currently requires one space per Second Unit.
 Most municipalities require no parking in Precincts 1 to 3.
 In Precinct 4 some require 1 space per unit.
 Affordable Housing Mississauga does not currently provide a parking requirement for this use.
 Three of the eight selected peer municipalities provide a parking requirement, ranging from 0.12 to 0.9 spaces per unit.
 Others apply a percentage of the base parking requirement.

-Note: Detached, Linked, Semi-detached Dwellings, Street Townhouse, Dwelling Unit located above Commercial Use with a maximum height of 3 storeys, and Transitional Housing are not included in the scope of the benchmarking exercise.
-However, these uses are considered in the proposed parking requirements as they relate to the other key residential uses selected for review.
+Note: Detached, Linked, Semi Use with a maximum height or benchmarking exercise.
+How to the other key residential use [•] 3 storeys, and Tr ever, these uses a ansitional Housing re considered in t are not included in the scope of t he to the other key residential uses selected for review.